 In addition to S. racemosa, other Scutellaria species which could serve as valuable targets for further medicinal study include S. dependens, S. wrightii, and S. suffrutescens.
 S. dependens is notable because of its high accumulation of wogonin and wogonoside in its leaves.
-As this accumulation pattern contrasts with that of S. baicalensis, studying S. dependens could help uncover the regulatory mechanisms affecting the organ-specificity of the 4’-deoxyflavone pathway in Scutellaria.
+As this accumulation pattern contrasts with that of S. baicalensis, studying S. dependens could help uncover the regulatory mechanisms affecting the organ-specificity of the 4´-deoxyflavone pathway in Scutellaria.
 S. dependens is a medicinally valuable species due to the numerous bioactive effects of wogonin, and multiple studies have demonstrated the beneficial effects of wogonin in the treatment of osteoarthritis, neurodegenerative diseases, and cancer (Lee et al., 2003; Huang et al., 2012; Khan et al., 2017).
 These factors, in addition to its relatively small genome size, make S. dependens a prime target for biotechnology efforts.
 However, molecular study and transformation could be complicated by its tetraploid nature.
 S. wrightii and S. suffrutescens are both notable due to their high accumulation of baicalin.
 Both baicalin and its aglycone form, baicalein, have been demonstrated to have anti-inflammatory, anti-cancer, hepatoprotective, and other medicinal effects (Zhou et al., 2018; Zhu et al., 2016; Xu et al., 2018).
 S. wrightii accumulated the majority of its baicalin in its roots, at concentrations more than double that in the roots of S. baicalensis.
 S. suffrutescens accumulated relatively equal amounts of baicalin in all three organs we sampled at concentrations which slightly exceeded that in the roots of S. baicalensis.
 Unfortunately, as no genome size, chromosome number, or ploidy level data has been published for these species, it is difficult to evaluate ease of molecular study.
 However, studying the significant baicalin accumulation of S. wrightii and S. suffrutescens could provide new insights into baicalin and baicalein biosynthesis.

 Acknowledgments